 Current law provides for certain exceptions to this 60-month limit.
 The bill revises the exceptions involving employment to provide that they will apply to any form of employment, not just full-time employment.
 The bill expands the existing exceptions to include any parent of a minor child who was in compliance with program requirements for the six months of enrollment immediately preceding the date the recipient reached the 60-month limit.
-Under the bill, any benefit received for months during which a State of Emergency or Public Health Emergency exists are not to be considered for purposes of any time limit provisions.

-Current law also provides for an extension to the 60-month benefit limit, including up to 12 additional months of benefits, in certain cases.
-The bill allows for an extension under this additional circumstance: the recipient is the parent of a dependent child who is a member of the recipient's household, which recipient has remained in compliance with the requirements of the program for, at a minimum, the six months of enrollment immediately preceding the date the recipient reaches the 60-month time limit.
-Furthermore the bill also provides that following this 12-month extension, a recipient may receive an additional 12 months of assistance under the same circumstance; or if the recipient meets other criteria, as determined by the commissioner, which criteria demonstrate that the extension is necessary for the recipient to protect the health, safety, or well-being of the family, including but not limited to preservation of family unity.
+Current law provides for an extension to the 60-month benefit limit, including up to 12 additional months of benefits, in certain cases.
+The bill expands this to allow an extension for a recipient who is the parent of a dependent child who is a member of the recipient's 1 2 household, which recipient has remained in compliance with the 3 requirements of the program for, at a minimum, the six months of 4 enrollment immediately preceding the date the recipient reaches the 5 60-month time limit.
+The bill also provides that, following this 12-6 month extension, a recipient may receive an additional 12 months of 7 assistance under the same circumstances or if the recipient meets 8 certain other criteria, as determined by the commissioner, 9 demonstrating that the extension is necessary for the recipient to 10 protect the health, safety, or well-being of the recipient's family, 11 including, but not limited to, preserving family unity.